xmlking/ngx-starter-kit/stories/howto.md

  npm run commit
  # or use following command if you install commitizen globally
  git cz
+ # or skip git hooks with
+ git cz --no-verify
  ```

 > Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.